M4thi4sL/UE5HexDijkstra/README.md

 This project is a complete refactor of the [original DijkstraBlueprint repository](https://github.com/salvatorespoto/DijkstraBlueprint), updated to follow industry-standard coding practices and optimization.

+# Branches

+✅ [Dijkstra_blueprint](https://github.com/M4thi4sL/UE5HexDijkstra/tree/Dijkstra_Blueprint) contains the latest version of the blueprint only implementation.

+🚧 [Dijkstra_C++](https://github.com/M4thi4sL/UE5HexDijkstra/tree/Dijkstra_C%2B%2B) contains the latest version of the C++ / Blueprint implementation.

+You can also find a zipped up version of either project in the release section.

+🚧 TODO: add speed comparison

 # Features

 ### BP_GridManager